 Gwinnett County will also play a key role in developing safe and effective greenway crossings.
 The County manages all of the traffic signals within the City of Sugar Hill and nearby unincorporated areas, and it controls certain streets within the study area, like Peachtree Industrial Boulevard.
 The City of Sugar Hill will work with Gwinnett County staff to determine potential modifications to intersection design and signal timing that will balance the needs of all travel modes and promote safe crossings for vulnerable users.

-door to the city and a direct connection to Downtown and much of the local commercial activity.
+GDOT: SR 20 is a significant road in Sugar Hill, serving as the front door to the city and a direct connection to Downtown and much of the local commercial activity.
 As a state route, it also provides regional connectivity for long-distance trips all the way from Cartersville in the west to Loganville in the east.
 The City of Sugar Hill will work with GDOT to balance these competing local and regional functions in a way that best serves all users.